m6code/reactjs_tutorial_for_beginners_youtube/README.md

 ## Render Props
 - The term "Render Props" refers to a technique for sharing code between react components using a prop whose value is a function.

+## Context
+- Context provides a way to pass data through the component tree without having to pass props down manually at every level

+- Steps to implement when creating context
+	1. Create the context
+	2. Provide a context value
+	3. Consume the context value.